Stories

 So, what is a format?

-Academics, critics and lawyers have struggled to define what a “format” is, but such definitions seem to fall between so broad as to be meaningless to so precise as to be inaccurate.
-Suffice to say, all of us can identify a format when we see it, even though formats exist across a range of programming from talent shows (The X Factor, The Apprentice) to magazine shows (Top Gear, Antiques Roadshow) to reality TV (Big Brother, The Real World) to game shows (Deal or No Deal, Weakest Link) to scripted comedy (the Office) to touring theatre productions shows (Les Miserables, Evita).
+Lawyers have struggled to define what a “format” is, but such definitions seem to fall between so broad as to be meaningless to so precise as to be inaccurate.
+Suffice to say, all of us can identify a format when we see it, even though formats exist across a range of programming from talent shows (The X Factor, The Apprentice) to magazine shows (Top Gear, Antiques Roadshow) to reality TV (Big Brother, The Real World) to game shows (Deal or No Deal, Weakest Link) to scripted comedy (the Office).
 Each format shares an overall concept which exists outside the individual participants and contains common elements making them replicable and scaleable.

 So, it is important to note that a format is very, very much more than just an idea.
-Far too many people confuse a collection of thoughts punched into a Word document with a format.
+Far too many people confuse a collection of thoughts punched into a Word document (or generated by AI) with a format.
 When we look at the legal position in protecting a format, each of its different elements can be very important in terms of protecting the format.

 There are a number of reasons why TV formats are now part of a multi-billion pound industry, spawning some of the biggest hits on TV channels around the World.